 The semiconductor industry in which we operate is characterized by rapid technological change, competitive pricing pressures and cyclical market patterns.
 This industry is subject to significant economic downturns at various times.
-Our financial results are affected by a wide variety of factors, including general economic conditions worldwide or in the markets in which we operate, economic conditions specific to the semiconductor industry, our ability to safeguard patents and intellectual property in a rapidly evolving market and our reliance on a relatively few number of customers for a significant portion of our sales.
+Our financial results are affected by a wide variety of factors, including general economic conditions worldwide or in the markets in which we operate, economic conditions specific to the semiconductor industry, our ability to safeguard patents and intellectual property in a rapidly evolving market, downward pricing pressures from customers caused by the depressed semiconductor industry market conditions as well as the maturity of certain patents, and our reliance on a relatively few number of customers for a significant portion of our sales.
 In addition, we are exposed to the risk of obsolescence of our inventory depending on the mix of future business and technological changes within the industry.
-As a result of these or other factors, we may experience significant period-to-period fluctuations in future operating results.
+As a result of these or other factors, we may experience significant period-to-per iod fluctuations in future operating results.